nojhan/clutchlog/README.md

 - *source code location*: you can ask to display messages called from given files, functions and line number, all based on regular expressions.

-Of course, Clutchlog is disabled by default if `NDEBUG` is not defined.
+Of course, Clutchlog is disabled by default if not in "Debug" mode.

 Example